African American Studies Library Resources

 The Rare Book Collection has a wealth of material on the African experience in the Americas.
 An important aspect of the collection consists of African American authors.
 While much attention has deservedly been given to modern writers, here are examples of the foundation upon which 20th century African American literature was built.

-John Milton Bryan Simpson
+Judge John Milton Bryan Simpson Papers

 Correspondence, newspaper clippings and case briefings of Judge Bryan Simpson, and includes materials relating to the civil rights movement in St. Augustine.